pluresideas/pluresideas.github.io/index.md

 One of my merge request code reviews was delayed because I fixed a typo and some code documentation after I created this merge request.
 The team did not know when to start code reviews because I was still making changes which caused the delay.

-The solution is simple.
+The solution was simple.
 For my next merge request, I approached the merge request from a perspective of a reviewer.
 I created an unresolved comment, made an update to the code base, and closed the original comment.
-Now, what I did was transparent to the team, and it should cause no delays.
+Now, what I did was transparent to the team and it should cause no delays.

 I would encourage reviewers to communicate with authors of merge requests using GitLab comments.
-The advantage is that there is a record of these communication available to anyone participating.
+The advantage is that there is a record of these communications available to anyone participating.

 ### How to distribute code reivew workload?
 Developers love coding but not so much doing code reviews, naturally.
 On my project developers who wrote the code are responsible for finding reviewers.